kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Go to Implementation Should Sometimes Show Generated Code
+## Go to Implementation Should Sometimes Show Generated Code { #go-to-implementation }

 IDE navigation into generated code is sometimes described as though the IDE has failed to understand the framework.